bryancwh/algo-trading-mean-reversion/README.md

 * Select your desired Ticker Symbol.
 * Select your desired start and end date for backtest.
 * Run the program.

-*Note - Alpha Vantage claims you can make 500 requests per day.*